arturoalbero/Material25-26/EN-DWES/PU2/04-my-favourite-composers.md

  └─ pom.xml                                          # Maven dependencies
 ```

+## Other resources

+As you can see in the diagram before, we can add a folder in the folder `resources` to store private data.
+The private data is data accesible by our application in an internal level.
+In contrast, the static data stored in the `static` folder is accesible by everyone having the URL of the resource.
+We can use as many private resources as needed.

 With this in mind, we can now create our project for learning outcome 2.

 ## Assessable Assignment: My Favorite Composers